leenesh7/M3_Wiper_machine/5_Report/README.md

 ## FOLDER STRUCTURE
 Folder | Description
 -- | --
-0_Abstract | Explaination of the project
+0_Abstract | Explanation of the project
 1_Requirements | Documents detailing requirements and research 2_Architecture	| Behavioural and Structural UML Diagrams along with Block diagrams and flow charts 3_Implemenatation	 | All code and documentation